Subscribe to Our Newsletter

 Layla

-The Humorous Retort
+The Humorous Retort:

 Hi Layla,

+So, no sense of humor, then?
 Everyone else enjoys my joke emails—why don’t you?
-Are they offensive in some way?
 Maybe if you organized your inbox better, you’d appreciate the morale boost these emails provide.
 A little laughter goes a long way, especially in a workday filled with stress and chaos.

 Best Regards,